-The Best Paleo Snacks for Skiing & Other Outdoor Sports
+The Best Paleo Snacks for Skiing & Other Winter Sports

 If you’re in the latter camp (which we think is a lot more fun), it’s essential to fuel your frosty adventures with the right snacks.
 These tasty, Paleo-friendly picks will keep you energized all winter.

-Four Questions to Ask Before You Pack Those Snacks
+Four Questions to Ask Before You Pack Your Winter Snacks

 2. Is it nutrient-dense?

-Winter sports often demand high exertion: You’re slogging through snow, climbing hills, and sliding speedily, all of which burn lots of calories.
-Not only that, but your body is expending extra energy just keeping warm.
-This means you should focus on foods that pack a lot of calories for their weight (see #3), such as meats, nut butter, and dried fruits.
+Winter sports often demand high exertion: You’re slogging through snow, climbing hills, and sliding with speed, all of which burn lots of calories.
+Not only that, but your body is expending extra energy just to keep warm.
+This means you should focus on foods that pack a lot of calories for their weight, such as meats, nut butters, and dried fruits.

 3. How heavy is it?

 If you’re venturing far enough away from your car, remember that you have to haul snacks in your pack (or in your pocket).
-Again, lightweight items like dehydrated fruits or jerky are good choices because they’re still calorically dense.
+Again, lightweight items like fruit leather or homemade jerky are good choices because they’re still calorically dense.

 4. Will I stay hydrated?

-You might not notice it the way you do when you’re sweating on a hot day, but your body is still losing moisture during cold-weather exertion.
-[1] Make sure you’re drinking regularly, whether it’s refreshing water or something more warming.
+You might not notice it the way you do when you’re sweating on a hot day, but your body is still losing moisture during cold-weather exertions.
+[1] Make sure you’re drinking regularly, whether it’s refreshing water or something more warming, like bone broth.

 Meat

 One of the best things about winter outdoor adventures: Fresh meat is back on the menu.
-Pre-slice cooked steak—maybe last night’s sheet pan flank steak, marinated skirt steak, or peppercorn-crusted tenderloin—and pack it in a lightweight plastic or glass container.
+Pre-slice cooked steak—maybe last night’s sheet pan flank steak or peppercorn-crusted tenderloin—and pack it in a lightweight storage container.
 Do the same with lamb steak or pork chops (anything that also tastes good cold will do).
-Meatballs packed in sauce also travel well and taste great on the go (just don’t forget to pack a fork!).
+Meatballs packed in sauce also travel well and taste great on the go, just don’t forget to pack a fork!
 When temperatures are below the low 30s, these meats should last the day in your backpack.

 Fish

-You can include fish in your outdoor diet year-round with foil pouches of tuna or salmon, which are light and shelf-stable.
+You can include fish in your outdoor diet year-round with foil pouches of tuna or salmon, which are light and shelf stable.
 But in winter, consider expanding your options to premade tuna salad (think tuna, veggies, and Paleo mayo) and glazed salmon served cold.
-As with meats, pack them in a lightweight lidded container.
+As with meats, pack them in a lightweight storage container.

 Eggs